jodykpw/centos8-ansible-playbook/roles/ansible-role-migrate-home-dir/README.md

 - This role assumes you have a new disk attached to the system.

+- This role cannot be executed while the /home folder.

 Role Variables
 --------------
 The block device (disk) where to operate.